 Only KEKS protective clothing must be used in the animal facilities.

 There is a 48-hour quarantine period before entering the research department after a visit to another animal unit.
-The following protective clothing should always be used on the premises (halls, laboratories and animal rooms):
+The following protective clothing must always be used on the premises (corridors, laboratories and animal rooms):

 - Disposable gloves

 - Live animals that fulfil the KEKS quality requirements will be admitted to the research department.

 - Within the department, the animals will be isolated to IVC cages, isolators and quarantine unit when necessary.

 - Microbiological health monitoring will be performed at the department once per year.

 - Feed is not processed separately through sterilisation.